handikatriarlan/hello-world-in-every-language/CONTRIBUTING.md

 ## 🌟 Contribution Guidelines
 - Each PR should contain only one Hello World program in a unique language.
+- If a Hello World program for a language already exists, feel free to add another version by following the naming convention `hello_world_2.<extension>`, `hello_world_3.<extension>`, etc.
+- **We recommend contributing to a new programming language whenever possible** to help expand the diversity of languages in the repository.
 - Ensure the code is simple and prints "Hello, World!" correctly.
 - Follow the naming convention: `contributions/language/hello_world.<extension>`.
 - Avoid making trivial changes that could be marked as spam.